Health Library Explorer

 Understanding Fertility Problems: Assisted Reproduction

-Your healthcare provider has suggested assisted reproduction technologies (ART).
+Your health care provider has suggested assisted reproduction technologies (ART).
 ART may be needed for certain fertility problems.
 Or it may be used if other treatments haven’t helped.
 In most cases, these methods use hormone medicines along with other techniques to increase the chances of success.
 Be sure to talk with your provider about the details, success rates, and costs.

-We understand gender is a spectrum.
+We understand that gender is a spectrum.
 We may use gendered terms to talk about anatomy and health risk.
 Please use this sheet in a way that works best for you and your provider as you talk about your care.

 Transferring embryos

 A thin tube called a transfer catheter is used to transfer embryos from the lab into your uterus.
 This is often done about 3 days after fertilization.
-In some cases, your healthcare provider may wait 1 or 2 days longer to use a more developed embryo.
+In some cases, your health care provider may wait 1 or 2 days longer to use a more developed embryo.
 This embryo is called a blastocyst.

 Using frozen embryos